Long COVID: Definitions

 There are multiple definitions of long COVID, depending on country and institution.
 The most accepted is the World Health Organization (WHO) definition.

 The definitions differ in when long COVID starts, and how long persistent symptoms must have lasted.
 For instance, the WHO puts the onset of long COVID at three months post-infection, if there have been at least two months of persistent symptoms.
-In contrast, the US Centers for Disease Control and Prevention (CDC) puts the onset of "Post-COVID Conditions" at four weeks "to emphasize the importance of initial clinical evaluation and supportive care during the initial 4 to 12 weeks after acute COVID-19" According to the US National Institutes of Health (NIH), postacute sequalae of SARS-CoV-2 (PASC) refers to ongoing, relapsing, or new symptoms, or other health effects that occur four or more weeks after the acute phase of SARS-CoV-2 infection.
+In contrast, the US Centers for Disease Control and Prevention (CDC) puts the onset of "Post-COVID Conditions" at four weeks "to emphasize the importance of initial clinical evaluation and supportive care during the initial 4 to 12 weeks after acute COVID19" According to the US National Institutes of Health (NIH), postacute sequalae of SARS-CoV-2 (PASC) refers to ongoing, relapsing, or new symptoms, or other health effects that occur four or more weeks after the acute phase of SARS-CoV-2 infection.

 The British National Institute for Health and Care Excellence (NICE) divides long COVID into two categories: